-The mere juxtaposition of "Windows" and a derivative of "enthusiasm" in the same sentence may seem perverse — bordering pornographic — to some people, but I’m proud of my computing heritage and where I am today.
+The mere juxtaposition of "Windows" and the merest suggestion of enthusiasm in the same sentence may seem perverse, bordering pornographic to some people, but I’m proud of my computing heritage and where I am today.

 Windows isn’t the best operating system by design, ideals, performance, stability or even price but I like it.
 I like it because I know it.
 I know what it’s going to do* and I know why it’s doing it*.
 I know it because I’ve probably spent around 30,000 hours using it.

 I know where everything is* and I know how to look for something in the rare case I don’t know something about it.

 I program for it.
 I know how to make the things I want to create and more importantly, the tools that help me make things are some of the best on any platform.
 People can argue about which programming languages are best — I know I will, if you’re looking for a debate — but we all know .net v2.0 blows the rest of your so called "languages" away.